-These seven tests can help middle-aged people catch illness earlier and monitor their overall health.
+These seven tests you can do at home can help middle-aged people catch illness earlier and monitor their overall health.

 As we get older bad habits can catch up with us, and we tend to worry more about health.
 If dementia runs in the family, for example, it’s easy to feel paranoid every time you lose your train of thought or forget someone’s name.
 You might be focused on another disease you see among friends and family.